SuperOfficeDocs/superoffice-docs/docs/webtools/technical-overview.md

 After Web Tools have finished starting up, it will resume incomplete tasks.

-The tasks files are stored in *%localappdata%\\SuperOffice\\SuperOffice 7 Web Extensions\\Tasks*.
+The tasks files are stored in *%localappdata%SuperOffice\SuperOffice 7 Web Extensions\Tasks*.
 One task consists of a task file and a directory with the same name.
 This directory will contain the document during editing/reading.

 ## Document editing